nsidc/search-interface/DEVELOPMENT.md

 `nginx` writes logfiles by default to `/var/log/nginx`.

-To deploy a locally built and bundled version of the application to the VM (separately from VM provisioning), build the SOAC web app locally and rsync the contents of `/dist` to `/opt/nsidc_search`.
+To deploy a locally built and bundled version of the application to the VM (separately from VM provisioning), build the Data Search web app locally and rsync the contents of `/dist` to `/opt/nsidc_search`.

      $ npm run build:dev  # Build with source maps for development environment, and development